ivanklee86/argonap/README.md

       --auth-token string       JWT Authentication Token
       --insecure                Don't validate SSL certificate on client request --label strings           Labels to filter projects on in format 'key=value'.
 Can be used multiple times.
-      --name string             Project name to update.
+      --name strings            Project names to update.
 If specified, label filtering will not apply.
+Can be used multiple times.
       --server-address string   ArgoCD server address
-      --timeout int             Context timeout in seconds. (default 240)
+      --timeout int             Context timeout in seconds. (default 240) --workers int             # of parallel workers. (default 4)
 ```

 ### `clear`